-When joining the initiative, colleges are expected to evaluate their own student data — including data on their overall student population as well as data disaggregated for particular racial, ethnic and income subgroups — to identify achievement gaps and priority areas for reform.
-They are also encouraged to gather input from their students, faculty, staff, and communities.
+When joining the initiative, colleges are expected to evaluate their own student data — including data on their overall student population as well as data disaggregated for particular racial, ethnic, and income subgroups — to identify achievement gaps and priority areas for reform.
+They are also encouraged to gather input from their student bodies, faculties, staffs, and communities.
 Using this information, college officials are then expected to adopt strategies to create real changes in specific practices, such as a sharper focus on effective developmental education, as well as less tangible shifts in attitudes and approaches, such as strengthening institutional research capacity.

-MDRC, together with its evaluation partner, the Community College Research Center (CCRC), has also published a number of other reports on colleges’ programs, strategies, and progress in Achieving the Dream, including a cost study analyzing colleges’ financial contributions to the initiative; a qualitative study of minority men in Achieving the Dream colleges; an analysis of faculty and administrators’ use of data on student outcomes; a baseline and final report on Round 3 colleges in Washington state and Pennsylvania that joined the initiative in 2006; three impact studies of a staff-to-student mentoring program, a student success course, and learning communities; and three case studies on colleges’ strategies and interventions.
-In 2013, MDRC and CCRC will also produce a final report documenting the progress of the 26 Round 1 colleges.
-These reports will use such data sources as field visits to the colleges; a follow-up survey of administrators and faculty; and analysis of the student outcome data that the participating colleges are submitting as part of their work in the initiative.
+MDRC, together with its evaluation partner, the Community College Research Center (CCRC), has also published a number of other reports on colleges’ programs, strategies, and progress in Achieving the Dream, including a cost study analyzing colleges’ financial contributions to the initiative; a qualitative study of minority men in Achieving the Dream colleges; an analysis of faculty members and administrators’ use of data on student outcomes; a baseline and final report on Round 3 colleges in Washington State and Pennsylvania that joined the initiative in 2006; three impact studies of a staff-to-student mentoring program, a student success course, and learning communities; and three case studies on colleges’ strategies and interventions.
+In 2014, MDRC and the Community College Research Center (CCRC) will also produce a final report documenting the progress of the 26 Round 1 colleges.
+These reports use such data sources as field visits to the colleges; a follow-up survey of administrators and faculty members; and analysis of the student outcome data that the participating colleges submitted as part of their work in the initiative.